piemonte/Player/README.md

 player.pause()
 ```

 Adjust the fill mode for the video, if needed.
+Note: On iOS, this property is ignored if using system-supplied playback controls.

 ```swift
 player.fillMode = .resizeAspectFit